The Panorama Trail is one of the most scenic hikes in Yosemite National Park!

 Like I mentioned above, most people recommend starting on the Mist Trail, but you can do this hike whichever way sounds good to you!

-Tips for Hiking Panorama Trail
+Tips for Hiking the Panorama Trail

 1. Download Offline Maps: Following the Panorama Trail is easy with signs leading you the correct way.
 But having offline maps downloaded on your phone (plus a physical map and compass) can give you peace of mind.